arjunxaq/artifact/README.md

 This vision emphasizes simplicity, inclusivity, and trust, focusing on empowering users rather than overwhelming them with legal complexity.

+## Software Design

+Artifact is built on a modular architecture featuring a high-performance FastAPI/Python backend for secure contract management and a modern React/Vite frontend.
+The system prioritizes visual excellence and user-friendly interactions through a consistent design system powered by Tailwind CSS, all within a containerized Docker ecosystem for seamless deployment.

 ## Key Features / Goals
 Core Features: